The NLP Task Effectiveness of Long-Range Transformers: Abstract

 \section{Abstract}

 Transformer models cannot easily scale to long sequences due to their $O(N^2)$ time and space complexity.
-This has led to Transformer variants seeking to lessen computational complexity, such as Longformer and Performer.
-While such models has theoretically greater efficiency, their effectiveness on real NLP tasks has not been well studied.
+This has led to Transformer variants seeking to lower computational complexity, such as Longformer and Performer.
+While such models have theoretically greater efficiency, their effectiveness on real NLP tasks has not been well studied.
 We benchmark 7 variants of Transformer models on 5 difficult NLP tasks and 7 datasets.
 We design experiments to isolate the effect of pretraining and hyperparameter settings, to focus on their capacity for long-range attention.
-Moreover, we present various methods to investigate attention behaviors, to illuminate model details beyond metric scores.
-We find that attention of long-range transformers has advantages on content selection and query-guided decoding, but they come with previously unrecognized drawbacks such as insufficient attention to distant tokens.
+Moreover, we present various methods to investigate attention behaviors to illuminate model details beyond metric scores.
+We find that the modified attention in long-range transformers has advantages on content selection and query-guided decoding, but they come with previously unrecognized drawbacks such as insufficient attention to distant tokens and accumulated approximation error.